DelphineLecorney/DelphineLecorney/README.md

 I'm currently looking for a challenging internship opportunity.
 I am a firm believer in lifelong learning and I am convinced that an internship would be an ideal opportunity for me to acquire new knowledge and apply my skills in a professional environment.

-I invite you to explore my GitHub repositories for a more in-depth look at my work.

 Thank you for taking the time to explore my GitHub profile.
-I look forward to collaborating with creative minds and contributing more to the world of development.
+I look forward to collaborating with creative minds.

 Sincerely,
 <br>
 Delphine 🔭